GSA/digitalgov.gov/content/events/2021/04/2021-04-22-positioning-yourself-as-a-plain-language-editor.md

 In this session, Katherine Spivey and Wendy Wagner-Smith will cover:

-* How to establish a personal plain language “brand”
+* How to establish a personal plain language “brand.”
-* How to advance your brand whether you are introverted or extroverted, and let the Internet do most of the work for you
+* How to advance your brand whether you are introverted or extroverted, and let the Internet do most of the work for you.
-* How to plan your career for your long-term future as a plain language pro
+* How to plan your career for your long-term future as a plain language pro.